 What is Root Cause Analysis?

-Root Cause Analysis is a general approach to understanding the contributing factors or causes of an incident, such as development of MSD.
+Root Cause Analysis (RCA) is a general approach to understanding the contributing factors or causes of an incident, such as development of MSD.
 It can help develop actions that remove hazards and sustain changes.
 A formal approach can get at more issues and help avoid missing important factors that can contribute to the incident.
 This will lead to a more effective solutions.
-Jumping straight to a solution – as it is people’s first instinct - will tend to lead to tunnel vision and ignore deeper causes.
-It is like the medical saying, “Treat the disease not the symptoms”.
+Jumping straight to a solution – as it is people’s first instinct – will tend to lead to tunnel vision and ignore deeper causes.
+It is like the medical saying, “Treat the disease, not the symptoms.”

-For a job where a worker is reporting and MSD or a Risk Assessment team who have identified an MSD hazard, two related ways of understanding the causes of the MSD hazard are described: 5-Whys and a Fishbone Diagram.
+The two methods below describe processes that assists a group in “brainstorming” or identifying underlying factors and/or causes of an incident, such as development of an MSD, or a near-miss.
+For a job where a worker is reporting an MSD, or a Risk Assessment Team has identified an MSD hazard, two related ways of understanding the causes of the MSD hazard are described: 5-Whys and a Fishbone Diagram.

 The “5-Whys” Tool for Root Cause Analysis